metrumresearchgroup/envision-index/README.md

 # Envision Index App
-This is code to place at /data/shiny-server on Metworx Envision workflow.
+This is the code to place at /data/shiny-server on Metworx Envision workflow.

+It include an html template (index.html) to take the user to the index app.
+It also has an example application (hello).

 [](#description-file-in-envision)
 ## DESCRIPTION file in Envision apps